Croco Black Friday 2024 banner element

 Search results page with JetThemeCore and JetEngine

 If you want your search results page to be designed in a particular way and display a specific selection of results, this method will be the best option.
+First, make sure you have JetThemeCore and JetEngine plugins installed and activated.
 These two plugins support Block Editor and Elementor (JetEngine also works with Bricks).

 In this case, you need to take the following steps: